CMC Materials (NASDAQ:CCMP) Research Coverage Started at StockNews.com

-StockNews.com started coverage on shares of CMC Materials (NASDAQ:CCMP – Get Rating) in a research note released on Saturday morning.
-The brokerage issued a buy rating on the semiconductor company’s stock.
+Stock analysts at StockNews.com started coverage on shares of CMC Materials (NASDAQ:CCMP – Get Rating) in a report released on Sunday.
+The firm set a “buy” rating on the semiconductor company’s stock.

-Separately, CL King downgraded shares of CMC Materials from a buy rating to a neutral rating in a research note on Thursday, April 7th.
-Six equities research analysts have rated the stock with a hold rating and three have given a buy rating to the company’s stock.
-According to data from MarketBeat, the company presently has a consensus rating of Hold and a consensus price target of $197.25.
+Separately, CL King lowered shares of CMC Materials from a “buy” rating to a “neutral” rating in a report on Thursday, April 7th.
+Six analysts have rated the stock with a hold rating and three have issued a buy rating to the company.
+According to MarketBeat.com, CMC Materials presently has an average rating of “Hold” and an average price target of $197.25.

 CMC Materials Stock Performance

-In related news, Director Susan M. Whitney sold 7,500 shares of the firm’s stock in a transaction dated Monday, May 9th.
-The shares were sold at an average price of $177.99, for a total transaction of $1,334,925.00.
-Following the completion of the sale, the director now directly owns 12,047 shares in the company, valued at $2,144,245.53.
-The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
-2.40% of the stock is owned by company insiders.
+In other news, Director Susan M. Whitney sold 7,500 shares of CMC Materials stock in a transaction on Monday, May 9th.
+The shares were sold at an average price of $177.99, for a total value of $1,334,925.00.
+Following the completion of the sale, the director now owns 12,047 shares in the company, valued at approximately $2,144,245.53.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+2.40% of the stock is currently owned by company insiders.

 CMC Materials Company Profile